3box/keramik/scenarios/README.md

 # edit the network-with-cas.yaml to specify the desired image
 # edit the meta tag accordingly
-# add Datadog API key that you do not check in
 kc apply -f network-with-cas.yaml    # defines the ceramic version

 kc config set-context --current --namespace=keramic-[your label]